NASA's Webb Telescope captures the sharpest 'pillars of creation' image ever

-NASA’s observatory has looked at the eagle so far it has done it again.
+The NASA observatory most interested in the eagle has done it again.
 The James Webb Space Telescope He returned an image of the famous “pillars of creation” in infrared light, the sharpest and most detailed image of the stunning star-forming region ever.

 The ethereal landscape captures translucent columns of cold interstellar gas and dust punctuated by piercing bright points of light.
 Most of them are stars, and the red fireballs near the edges of the pillars are newly formed stars, According to NASA.